Average Read Time: 6 minutes

 Where, before we had tools such as Google Analytics, Marketers would have traditionally met round a table at the beginning of a campaign and used their creative instincts to create something they think would work, the ability to observe how customers are engaging with our businesses on digital platforms has allowed for an inevitable shift in culture.

-Personalisation and bespoke offerings: data analysis has armed us with the ability to personalise offerings & experiences for our customers; whether that be using their name in an email or retargeting them with Pay Per Click campaigns encouraging them to purchase that item they left in their shopping cart on your site.
+Data analysis has armed us with the ability to personalise offerings & experiences for our customers.
+Whether that be using their name in an email or retargeting them with Pay Per Click campaigns, encouraging them to purchase that item they left in their shopping cart.
 And the best part about personalisation?
 Personalised web experiences see a 20% increase in sales over general experiences, and personalised call to actions see a reported 42% higher conversion rate.

 When exploring how data driven creativity is changing advertising, it’s clear to see that data analysis, handed to us by that wonderful invention ‘the internet’, simply makes creativity more efficient; allowing us to observe what’s working and what isn’t, and tailor our advertising, our messaging, our Social Media strategies, and even our PR accordingly.